 ABOUT DAMIEN

 I have sought to use timbers that challenge the colonial cannon of wood craft.
-From eucalyptus to desert timbers to 10,000 Ancient red gum.
+From eucalyptus to desert timbers to 10,000 year old Ancient red gum.
 All part of a conversation about place, time and belonging.

 DAMIEN WRIGHT